DavidMorton/macbook12-audio-driver/info/notes.md

 This actually hooks up the values in Node 0x0a again.
 Wanna see what happens if I add another in there...

+## 15-38

+Changing from SPDIF to digital out other.
+Wondering if that'll fix somethings ....